 Code AG.
-Partner's share of gross receipts.
+Gross receipts for section 59A(e).
 This code has been added to report each partner's share of the gross receipts under section 59A(e).
 If the partner is a foreign person, only gross receipts effectively connected with the conduct of a trade or business within the United States shall be taken into account.